 Replying to a Claim

-If someone is suing you in small claims court, you will receive a notice of claim.
+If someone is suing you in small claims court, you will receive a notice of claim or a notice of Civil Resolution Tribunal claim.
 For most people, this raises a lot of questions.
-This guide will answer some of those questions and give you information that may help you with some of the decisions you'll have to make.
+This guide will answer some of those questions and give you information that may help with some of the decisions you'll have to make.

-If you decide to oppose the claim, it will tell you how.
+If you decide to oppose the claim, the guide will tell you how.
 If you simply want a reasonable payment schedule, it will tell you how to arrange that.

-If you are a claimant and the person you are suing makes a counterclaim against you, this guide may provide some help with some of the decisions you'll have to make.
+If you are the person making the claim and the person you are suing makes a counterclaim against you, this guide may provide help with some of the decisions you'll have to make.

 Read the guide first and then decide what action you want to take.